This video introduces the importance of getting better at what we do.

 - Are genuinely open to support and help (you may be surprised how many people are).

-- Are focused on the present and the future (They’re not judging your past performance).
+- Focus on the present and the future (They’re not judging your past performance).

 - Can tell the blunt, honest truth.